Earthrise (film)

-Earthrise is a 2018 documentary by Emmanuel Vaughan-Lee.
+Earthrise is a 2018 documentary film by Emmanuel Vaughan-Lee.
 The film tells the story of the first image captured of the Earth from space in 1968, as recalled by the Apollo 8 astronauts.
 The film premiered at Tribeca Film Festival on April 21, 2018 and had its online premiere on the New York Times Op-Docs and the PBS Series, POV, on October 2, 2018.
 In 2018, it won the Audience Award at AFI DOCS and won Best Documentary Short at Raindance Film Festival.
 After airing on PBS, it was nominated for an Emmy for Outstanding Short Documentary at the 40th News and Documentary Emmy Award.

 Synopsis

 Earthrise tells the story of the first image captured of the Earth from space in 1968.
 Told solely by the Apollo 8 astronauts, the film recounts their experiences and memories and explores the beauty, awe, and grandeur of the Earth against the blackness of space.
 This iconic image, Earthrise, had a powerful impact on the astronauts and the world, offering a perspective that transcended national, political, and religious boundaries.
 Told 50 years later, Earthrise compels us to remember this shift and to reflect on the Earth as a shared home.